Get our insider newsletter delivered direct to you.

 Just imagine if we tell our children to disobey and demonize teachers, how could our children learn and succeed?

 To whitewash and broad brush all Police as being evil and racist is dangerous.
 Do we say that because there are many bad Lawyers, Judges, Teachers, Doctors, and Politicians, that we need to eliminate the entire class?
 No. So why are we doing it with the Police who risk their lives everyday for the people in our community.
-When there is a real dangerous emergency, who will we call?
-Social workers?

 Humans by nature will engage in bad behavior unless they are shown laws and rules and presented with deterrence by the presence of the Police.